backstage/backstage/plugins/auth-backend/api-report.md

 //
 // @public (undocumented)
 export const bitbucketUsernameSignInResolver: SignInResolver<BitbucketOAuthResult>;

+// Warning: (ae-forgotten-export) The symbol "AtlassianProviderOptions" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "createAtlassianProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const createAtlassianProvider: ( options?: AtlassianProviderOptions | undefined,
+) => AuthProviderFactory;

 // Warning: (ae-missing-release-tag) "createAwsAlbProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //